Magalmund/invoice-project/README.md

+# Fintech market INVOICE test task

-Overview
+### Overview
-Project task for Fintech Market
+Project task for Fintech market

-Development env
+### Development env
-Pull the repo, run npm install and then npm start in the root of the project.
-Files will be served at localhost:3000.
+Pull the repo, run `npm install` and then `npm start` in the root of the project.
+Files will be served at `localhost:3000`.